Note

 - Azure AI Evaluation Python SDK client reference documentation

-- Azure AI Evaluation SDK client Troubleshooting guide
+- Azure AI Evaluation SDK client troubleshooting guide

 - Learn more about the evaluation metrics

-- Evaluate your Generative AI applications remotely on the cloud
+- Evaluate your generative AI applications remotely on the cloud

 - Learn more about simulating test datasets for evaluation